itpyi/blog/_posts/2025-12-30-fixing-channel-Pauli.md

 math: true
 ---

 A common argument in quantum error correction is like, "this series of operations maps a logical $Z$ to something, and a logical $X$ to something, so it acts like some particular channel at the logical level."
-However, the reason behind this argument is not that trivial.
+This argument is valid.
+However, the reason behind it is not that trivial.

 The problem is equivalent to the following one: if a channel leaves $X$ and $Z$ invariant, can we conclude that it is the identity channel?
 Linearity alone is not enough, since $X$ and $Z$ do not form a complete basis of the operator algebra.